YuriyK2022/tdd_matrix/README.md

 Create simple test for addition two matrices (as example).

-New function matrixAddition() is not implemenetd yet:
+New function matrixAddition() is not implemeneted yet:

 ```js
 const Mtrx2 = require("../Mtrx2");  // Path to the Mtrx2 module